Hangover3832/ComfyUI_Hangover-Utils/README.md

 - Stable Diffusion Privacy: Save Image with or without Metadata
 - Scale an Image To A Bounding Box
 - Easily make an inpainting version of any SD1.5 model
+- Image clipboard paster: Paste image(s) from your clipboard into ComfyUI

 ---